sc420/pygame-rl/README.md

 state.set_computer_agent_mode(mode)
 ```

+### Changing the Map

+Map data is embedded in the map file `data/map/soccer.tmx`.
+Config file path is associated with layers regarding the name to positions mapping.
+See `renderer/pygame_util.py` for more information.

+To modify the map, for example.

+* Change the walkable field: Modify the layer `ground` in `data/map/soccer.tmx` as `data/map/ground_tile.yaml` is associated with the layer.
+* Change the goal field: Modify the layer `goal` in `data/map/soccer.tmx` as `data/map/goal_tile.yaml` is associated with the layer.
+* Change the spawn field: Modify `soccer/soccer_environment.py:SoccerState.spawn_bounds_list`.
+It's the only positions that are not embedded in the map file.

+## Knowledge

 ### Computer Agent Algorithm

 The computer agent has 4 strategies according to the scenarios described in the [paper][paper].
 The internal algorithm of either approaching or avoiding is by randomly moving the direction in either axis so that the Euclidean distance from the target is shorter or further.